dschell3/VoteSmartt/README.md

   You can also set a fixed port (e.g. for Docker) by editing `server.py` to use a constant.

 <!-- For developers -->
- Once done with the setup and a page is showing up on the browser reach out to project manager to setup git branches.
- We will have to share a database server so everyone can access it instead of it being on each developers computer.
- We can use aiven to host a shared MySQL database.
-Database engineer will have to work with developers to get the backend connected to the database.

 ## Project Timeline
 | Phase | Target Completion |
 |------|-------------------|